NewsAppsUMD/first-llm-classifier-umd/docs/structured-responses.md

     return response.choices[0].message.content
 ```

-A list of teams.
+At the bottom, put a list of teams.

 ```python
 team_list = ["Minnesota Twins", "Minnesota Vikings", "Minnesota Timberwolves"]
 ```

-Now, loop through the list and ask the LLM to code them one by one.
+And then code to loop through the list and ask the LLM to code them one by one.

 ```python
 for team in team_list:
     league = classify_team(team)
     print([team, league])
 ```

+Run `python classifier.py` and check the output:

 ```python
 ['Minnesota Twins', 'Major League Baseball (MLB)']